-Your iPhone will ask if its ok to install the root CA in the list of trusted certificates.
+Your iPhone will ask if it is ok to install the root CA in the list of trusted certificates.
 Press Install Now to continue.

 Our iPhone or iPad now has the root certificate in its trusted list and a client certificate that we can use to connect to our EAP-TLS wireless network.
 We are almost done but there’s still something we have to do in the certificate authority…

 We just enrolled a client certificate to our iPhone, but we still have to map this client certificate to a user account in Active Directory.
 I will create a new user called “ReneIphone” and map the client certificate to it so that whenever NPS (Network Policy Server) tries to authenticate the client certificate, it will use this username.